peterstangl/json-schemas/README.md

 ### `observable_names` (required, *type: array of string*)

-List of $M$ names identifying each observable.
-Must be a list of unique, non-empty strings, with at least one entry.
+Array of $M$ names identifying each observable.
+Must be an array of unique, non-empty strings, with at least one entry.

 Example: